 It’s a practical guide based on your postcode that breaks down the total into rent, food, gas and electricity.
 While aimed at parents, it could also come in handy if you’re looking for a way to make money from your home by renting out a spare room to a lodger or mid-week renter too.

-The amount you could be charging might come as a shock though.
-A sample postcode in Stockport revealed that parents should be billing for £628.76 a month, with £420 in rent and the rest for bills and food, while parents in Dulwich, south London, should expect £710.08 in total for a stay at the hotel of mum and dad.
+However, the amount you could be charging may come as a shock.
+A sample postcode in Stockport revealed that parents should be billing for £628.76 a month, with £420 in rent and the rest for bills and food, while parents in Dulwich, south London, should expect £825.08 in total for a stay at the hotel of mum and dad.

 Homeowners in the historic city of Edinburgh could charge the steepest rent

-If you’re in the South West, you could be charging £626 a month based on a postcode in Exeter, including rent of £426, £105 for food and the rest for bills.
+If you’re in the South West, you could be charging £626 a month based on a postcode in Exeter, including rent to the tune of £426, £105 for food and the rest for bills.

 Rising living costs